hunterdyar/fiddlynodes/readme.md

 ## About
-node editor -> tree of SDF operations -> imgage.
+node editor -> tree of SDF operations -> image.

 ![Animated screenshot of the early version of the project](Documentation/fn1.gif)
 ## Architecture